Arturhenrq/Brazil-Education-Data-analysis/README.md

 # Brazil Education Data analysis
- Alura course - Analysis of the education in brazil using python
+ Alura course - Analysis of the education in Brazil using python